Nucleomics-VIB/aviti-tools/aviti_test_mask/readme.md

 ## test run on a random run taken from our NAS

+I tried to create a test tool to evaluate several masks and find the one giving the best compromize between read number and quality

+Note that I have no clue if the results are correct, I leave this to you experts

 ### run QC with several arbitrary masks (more can be added)
 ./aviti_test_mask.sh -i $PWD/20250107_AV224503_4917_1 -o $PWD/test2